 - Evidence-based information: 29 live and video lessons plus worksheets and resources to implement learnings into YOUR life.

-- Weekly Group Coaching – Live meetings every week for 60 minutes to work through questions and thoughts.
+- Weekly Group Counseling – Live meetings every week for 60 minutes to work through questions and thoughts.

 - Community Support – A private group set up for regular interaction, encouragement and support from other group members and the Shame Free Eating team.